Superrehtard/old_diaspora_wiki/Deploy-Diaspora-at-EngineYard-using-a-Windows-PC.md

 **7)** At engineyard you should now be able to use the [DEPLOY] button and run Diaspora in "development mode" on your booted application instance.
 Check the box that says to Rake and Migrate the DB.
 This will create an empty database for the app.

 **8)** Go to your URL or IP address and you should see a working Diaspora application.
 You may have some browser warnings about SSL and some problems with connecting to other pods due to the self signed certificate.
-But you should be able to search for and display members on remote pods.
+But you should be able to find and display known members of remote pods by handle _name@pod.com_ from the search box.

 If that works then you can install a free Class 1 SSL cert from various providers (such as  http://www.startssl.com/ or http://www.sslshopper.com/ just for example) for a more complete testing of Diaspora's features.

 **9)** You probably ran into some problem along the way... that's normal... nuke everything... do it again... and again... and again... cause it will work in the end. :)

 MAKE SOMETHING!
 Keep up to date with code changes on GitHub by following the project members.
 If you find errors or missing information or useful tips or links please add them here!
-Explore, pull updates, make changes and redeploy your forked code!
+Explore code, pull updates, make changes and redeploy your fork!
 If you find bugs or have suggestions please contribute!

 https://github.com/diaspora/diaspora/wiki/Getting-Started-With-Contributing